SublimeText/LaTeXTools/README.markdown

 **Keybinding:** `C-b` (standard ST keybinding)

+Beginning with the 3/2014 releases, LaTeXTools offers a fully customizable build process.
+This section describes the default process, also called "traditional" because it is the same (with minor tweaks) as the one used in previous releases.
+However, see below for how to customize the build process.

-The ST Build command takes care of the following:
+The default ST Build command takes care of the following:

 * It saves the current file
 * It invokes the tex build command (`texify` for MikTeX; `latexmk` for TeXlive and MacTeX).